kasparsd/limit-login-attempts/readme.txt

 == Changelog ==

 = 1.6.1 =
 * (WordPress 3.0+) An invalid cookie can sometimes get sent multiple times before it gets cleared, resulting in multiple failed attempts or even a lockout from a single invalid cookie.
-Remember the latest failed cookie to make sure we only count it as one failed attempt
+Store the latest failed cookie to make sure we only count it as one failed attempt
 * Define "Text Domain" correctly
 * Include correct Dutch tranlation file.
 Thanks to Martin1 for noticing.
 Thanks again to Bjorn Wijers for the translation
+* Updated POT file for this version
 * Tested against WordPress 3.1-RC4

 = 1.6.0 =